otabuzzman/cudacons/README.md

 **Clue(s)**: **(a)** Check `PATH` if `ldd` won't show expected DLL's. **(b)** If `ldd` reports "???" instead of names run `strings <path> | grep -i dll` on each DLL file search output for DLLs and check if they exist and can be found.
 Continue recursively until "???" are gone.

 #### To compile a CUDA kernel...
-...install Visual Studio (e.g. Community edition).
-In case of VS 2015 use NVCC from CUDA Toolkit 8 (earlier versions of VS not examined).
+...install Visual Studio Community 2015.
+Select C++ programming language in installation wizard.
 Start a Developer Command Prompt to get a propper VS environment and run NVCC on a `.cu` file.
 ```
 rem turn off file name completion due to TABs in commands below.
 cmd /f:off